theaaravagarwal/Aarav_BlueStampPortfolio/index.md

         static float lastValley = 0.0f;                        //last valley value, initialized to 0, could also be -inf static float lastPeak = 0.0f;                          //last peak value, initialized to 0, could also be -inf

-        static bool detectValley = false;                      //a flag for detecting a valley
+        static bool detectValley = 0;                          //a flag for detecting a valley

         //detect valley: previous magnitude > last magnitude < current filtered magnitude, and last magnitude is less than if (previousMagnitude > lastMagnitude && lastMagnitude < filteredMagnitude && lastMagnitude < -threshold * 0.5f) {